mukappalambda/singular-value-thresholding/README.md

 # Singular Value Thresholding

-This repo provides a Python implementation for Singular Value Thresholding (SVT) algorithm, and illustrate one of its application: image inpainting.
+This repo provides a Python implementation for the Singular Value Thresholding (SVT) algorithm, and illustrate one of its application: image inpainting.

-The image I use is downloaded from [Pexels](https://www.pexels.com/), which is a website that provides a variety of free images.
+The images I use are downloaded from [Pexels](https://www.pexels.com/), which is a website that provides a variety of free images.

 The main reference is the following: